devansccready/sorcerers-code/README.md

 # sorcerers-code

-*This is a demo repository created as part of the Basic Git Workflow lesson on Codecademy / READY.*
+*This is a demo repository created as part of the Basic Git Workflow lesson on codecademy / READY.*